Children’s Feet & Growing Pains

 Growing Pains In The Midfoot (Iselin’s Disease)

-Growing pains in the midfoot is known as Iselin’s Disease, and affects the middle of the foot, along the outside.
+Growing pains in the midfoot are known as Iselin’s Disease and affect the middle of the foot, along the outside.
 This pain is caused by irritation to the growth plate at the base of the fifth metatarsal (outer long bone of the foot), right where you’ll feel a natural bony protrusion with your fingers.
 This time, the tendon responsible for the pulling and irritation is called the peroneus brevis.

 Kohler Disease